sgraden/vpc/apis.md

 	* `404: An instance with the specified identifier could not be found.`

 ### GET/keys
 This request retrieves all keys.
-A key contains a public 2048-bit RSA SSH key which may be installed on instances when they are created.
+A key contains a public 2048-bit RSA SSH key, which may be installed on virtual server instances as the instances are created.
 Private keys are not stored by the system.

 * **Required Parameters**:
-	* `start`: A server-supplied token determining what resource to start the page on.
+	* `start`: A server-supplied token that determines which resource to start the page on.
 	* `limit`: The number of resources to return on a page.
 	* `resource_group.id`: Filters the collection to resources within one of the resource groups identified in a comma-separated list of resource group identifiers.
 * **Return**: `200: The keys were retrieved successfully.`